 Only a few months later, in May of 2016, the band continued their prolific activity with another renowned addition to their series of reissues.
 The Boys Whose Head Exploded, an archival compilation lifting the lid on live tapes from 1979/80, brought together brawling versions of songs from the live frontline of a UK appearance and a European tour.
 Intensely raw and situated within an unstable cauldron of crowd melees and full tilt stage disorder, the collection also brought to light a short feature filmed by Don Letts at Alexandra Palace on June 15th 1980.
 Retrieved from Letts’ Punk Rock Archives, the rare footage served as another reminder of what the Pop Group have always specialised in, encapsulating the band’s molotov cocktail of punk, funk, free jazz and radical politics at its most artistically concussive.

-With Honeymoon On Mars The Pop Group open another chapter at a time when their iconoclastic contention is needed now more than ever.
-It’s a record that finds the band unwaveringly incensed and resolute in their mutative sense of innovation, as Stewart elaborates: ‘it’s a stand against manufactured hate, a hypersonic journey into a dystopian future full of alien encounters and sci-fi lullabies’
+In October 2016 The Pop Group opened another chapter in an era when their iconoclastic contention is needed now more than ever.
+Honeymoon On Mars was a record that found the band unwaveringly incensed and resolute in their mutative sense of innovation, a work which Stewart intended as: ‘a stand against manufactured hate, a hypersonic journey into a dystopian future full of alien encounters and sci-fi lullabies’

 By submitting this form you agree to the terms and conditions